dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 3. Click **Save** and then **Preview** the code in the dbt Cloud IDE.

-### Test metrics
+## Test metrics

-The following steps explain how to query and test your metrics, which currently is only available via the CLI.
-However, IDE support will be available soon:
+The following steps explain how to test and manually query your metrics using the [MetricFlow CLI](/docs/build/metricflow-cli) only. dbt Cloud IDE support will be available soon.

+1. Make sure you have the [MetricFlow CLI](/docs/build/metricflow-cli) installed and up to date.
+2. Run `mf validate-configs` to validate the changes before committing them.
-1. Run `mf query --metrics <metric_name> --group-by <dimension_name>` to manually query the metrics and dimensions in the IDE.
+3. Run `mf query --metrics <metric_name> --group-by <dimension_name>` to manually query the metrics and dimensions.
-3. Run `mf validate-configs` to validate the changes before committing them.
+4. Verify that the metric values are what you expect.
+You can view the generated SQL if you type `--explain` in the CLI.
-3. Commit and merge the code changes that contain the metric definitions.
+5. Commit and merge the code changes that contain the metric definitions.

 To continue building out your metrics based on your organization's needs, refer to the [Build your metrics](/docs/build/build-metrics-intro) for detailed info on how to define different metric types and semantic models.